 One downside of living in Iola is that it can take a long time to commute to work.
 In Iola, the average commute to work is 36.04 minutes, which is quite a bit higher than the national average.

-In terms of college education, Iola is nearly on par with the US average for all cities of 21.84%: 17.14% of adults 25 and older in Iola have a bachelor's degree or advanced degree.
+The percentage of adults in Iola who are college-educated is close to the national average for all communities of 21.84%: 17.14% of the adults in Iola have a bachelor's degree or advanced degree.

 The per capita income in Iola in 2022 was $31,242, which is middle income relative to Texas and the nation.
 This equates to an annual income of $124,968 for a family of four.
 However, Iola contains both very wealthy and poor people as well.